-Selig kicked her habit to avoid the pain of cancer and to prolong her life.
-The motivators you find should be specific to you, she says, and make you want something positive for yourself.
-Instead of "I don't want to die," choose a statement like "If I quit smoking, I'll have a good, long life."
+The motivators you find should be specific to you, Selig says, and make you want something positive for yourself.
+Instead of, "I don't want to die," choose a statement like, "If I quit smoking, I'll have a good, long life."

-Once you've found a motivator, staying amped up can be challenging.
-People who want to make a change "are very motivated, but that motivation is teetering on the brink of collapse," said Jared Meacham, owner and personal training director at Precision Body Designs in Covington, Louisiana.
+Once you've found a motivator, staying on track can be challenging.
+People who want to make a change "are very motivated, but that motivation is teetering on the brink of collapse," says Jared Meacham, owner and personal training director at Precision Body Designs.

 Think back to the chocolate mentioned earlier.
 When you're craving chocolate, you know specifically what you want.
 You don't want candy.
 You don't want sugar or even just a treat.
 You want chocolate.